kabisa/flutter-for-beginners-workshop/README.md

 Replace your current local state implementation with a state management solution like [provider](https://pub.dev/packages/provider).
 Add the dependency to your `pubspec.yaml` and get started!

+#### Theming

+MaterialApp's use [ThemeData](https://api.flutter.dev/flutter/material/ThemeData-class.html) to set global theming.
+Have a look at the possibilies and play around with the theme in the [theme file](/lib/theme/theme.dart).
+More info and examples can be found in the [docs](https://docs.flutter.dev/cookbook/design/themes).